 The Conservatory Orchestra rehearses and performs in Sosnoff Theater in the beautiful Richard B. Fisher Center for the Performing Arts

 designed by noted architect Frank Gehry.
 The Sosnoff Theater, an intimate, 900-seat theater with an orchestra, parterre, and two balcony sections, features an orchestra pit for opera and an acoustic shell designed by Yasuhisa Toyota that turns the theater into a first-class concert hall for performances of chamber and symphonic music.
 In addition to the Conservatory Orchestra concerts it is used for new music concerts, faculty/student chamber concerts and the Vocal Arts Program opera productions.

 Additional performance venues on campus are the 150-seat recital hall in the László Z. Bitó Conservatory Building

 , Bard Hall

-Practice rooms in addition to those in Blum are located throughout the campus—in several residence halls, Manor Gatehouse, and in Olin Hall.
+Practice rooms are located in the new László Z. Bitó Practice Room Building and in the Blum Institute.
+Additional practice facilities are located throughout the campus—in several residence halls, the Manor Gatehouse, and in Olin Hall.
 In addition, academic classrooms are available for practice during evening hours.
 The music collection is housed in the Stevenson Library.